 The drawings in this article offer general details on the building of the tsukubai.
 These are based on a number of sources and the tsukubai at Toinseki, the Urasenke “training” tea room.
 This format should be considered a template and one’s own vision should be combined with the template to build a tasteful tsukubai.
 Good luck!.

 Elliot Mitchnick holds the tea license rank of Junkyoju (Associate Professorship) of Urasenke School of Tea..
 His tea name (chamei) is Soei.
-Article edited by Don Pylant.
+Sketches and editing by Don Pylant.